kelezoli/30DaysOfSWA/www/docs/Introduction.md

 ### Sidebars

 **<--** The left sidebar will show you the structure of the chapters.
-If you click on the ```>``` sign next to a title the roll down menu will show you the sub-chapters underneath.
+If you click on the ```>``` sign next to a title the roll-down menu will show you the sub-chapters underneath.
 If you click on the sign again, it will roll up and close.

 The right sidebar is for navigating within one block as you can see now **-->**